Ableman v. Booth

 Ableman v.
 Booth, 62 U.S. (21 How.)
 506 (1859), was a United States Supreme Court case in which the Court unanimously held that state courts cannot issue rulings that contradict the decisions of federal courts, overturning a decision by the Supreme Court of Wisconsin.
 The Court found that under the Constitution, federal courts have the final power to decide cases arising under the Constitution and federal statutes, and that the States do not have the power to overturn those decisions.
 Thus, Wisconsin did not have the authority to nullify federal judgments or statutes.
 For example, it is illegal for state officials to interfere with the work of U.S. Marshals acting under federal laws.
 The Ableman decision emphasized the dual form of American government and the independence of State and federal courts from each other.

+The federal law in question was a strengthened Fugitive Slave Act, which northern free states saw as violating their territorial integrity, and conflicting with their traditions of liberty.

 Background

 In 1850, the Congress of the United States adopted a strengthened Fugitive Slave Act as part of the Compromise of 1850.
 Tensions over slavery in the United States, nonetheless, continued to rise.

 In 1854, abolitionist editor Sherman Booth was arrested for violating the Act when he allegedly helped incite a mob to rescue an escaped slave, Joshua Glover, in Wisconsin from US Marshal Stephen V. R. Ableman.
 Booth sought a writ of habeas corpus from a Wisconsin state judge.
 The Wisconsin judge granted the writ, ordering Booth released from federal custody.
 The US Marshal appealed to the state supreme court, which ruled the federal law unconstitutional and affirmed Booth's release.
 When Ableman turned to the federal courts, the Wisconsin Supreme Court refused to recognize the authority of the federal courts, again ordered Booth's release, and declared the Fugitive Slave Act of 1850 unconstitutional.
 The Wisconsin Supreme Court thereby attempted to annul the judgment of the federal court.
 Glover escaped to Canada, beyond the reach of Federal law enforcement.

 When the case was appealed, the Wisconsin Supreme Court even refused to send the record for review, despite a direct order by U.S. Chief Justice Roger Taney, thereby forcing the U.S. Supreme Court to issue a decision without the record.